ecorbero/FlutterMovieApp/README.md

 # emovie

 A movies' Flutter project.
-For educational puyrposes only!
+For educational purposes only!

 ## Getting Started

 This project is beign updated to Flutter 3.0.

-Migrations is not yet Finished.
+Migration is not yet Finished.

 The App does NOT work...
 Be patient